pekwm/pekwm/doc/development.md

 IRC
 ---

-Our IRC channel #pekwm is located on irc.freenode.net.
-A lot of development discussion goes on there, however you can also get simple help there pretty easily.
+Our IRC channel #pekwm is located on [Libera.Chat](https://libera.chat).
+Join if you want to ask questions, share thoughts and ideas or idle as much as you like.

 The following is a "do not" list.
 If some idiotic behaviour like, public away messages, or nick changing as a way of telling what you